larrydodson/election_analysis/README.md

   As a list, re

+Proposal for Follow-on Actions for Election Analysis Automation.
 Statement to the election commission that explores how this automated script can be used for any election, with two examples for modifying the script.
 1. exmaple 1 abc
 2. example 2 bcd